duarte-ferreira-santos/snort3-installation-script/README.md

 ## Usage

-Once the script starts, the main menu displays various options for installation and configuration.
-For a complete installation, you can simply follow the menu options in numerical order, ensuring each component is set up in sequence.
+Upon starting the script, the main menu presents various installation and configuration options.
+For a complete installation, simply follow the menu options in numerical order, ensuring each component is set up sequentially.

 Main Menu: